Rena-Roy-0718/CAD-Website---1/README.md

 ## Browser Support

-Works in any browser that supports the HTML5 Canvas API and `ResizeObserver` — Chrome, Firefox, Edge, Safari (all modern versions).
+Works in any modern browser — Chrome, Firefox, Edge, and Safari.

 ## Author